jordanjwhittaker/public/projects/thesis_LE_serrations/README.md

 Honours Thesis – Aerodynamic Investigation of Leading-Edge Serrations

-Conducting a computational and experimental investigation into the design of leading-edge serrations on wings and how their properties affect aerodynamic performance.
-Utilising Python APIs within ANSYS Workbench to automate tens of thousands of CFD simulations then experimentally verifying results using a wind tunnel.

-Applied skills – Parametric CAD and CFD (ANSYS Workbench/Fluent), system automation, HPC Katana cluster, 3D printing, research, data analysis and use of wind tunnel.

-Thesis A result of 92 (HD).
+Parametric computational/experimental investigation into leading-edge serrations on wings, varying serration properties to optimise for aerodynamic performance.

+Python APIs within ANSYS Workbench/Fluent automate thousands of 5-20 MCell LES simulations on the HPC clusters GADI (NCI) and KATANA (UNSW) with experimental verification on wind-tunnel.

+Result: 88 (HD) - First Class Honours

+AIAA publication: Whittaker, J. J., Doolan, C. (2025).
+“Parametric Aerodynamic Study of the Properties of Leading-Edge Serrations on Wing Sections.”
+AIAA Regional Student Conferences 2025 : https://doi.org/10.2514/6.2025-106570 (1st place in the Undergraduate Paper Category of the AIAA 2025 Region VII Student Conference)